Merriam-Webster's Geographical Dictionary

-Merriam-Webster's Geographical Dictionary (Webster's Geographical Dictionary, Webster's New Geographical Dictionary) is a gazetteer by the publisher Merriam-Webster.
-The latest edition was released in 2001, edited by Daniel J. Hopkins and contained over 54,000 entries.
-The first edition was published in 1949 and the second edition in 1972.
+Merriam-Webster's Geographical Dictionary, Third Edition is a gazetteer by the publisher Merriam-Webster published in 1998.
+The original edition was published in 1949 as Webster's Geographical Dictionary.
+The second edition in 1972 was called Webster's New Geographical Dictionary.
+The completely new third edition features 252 maps produced by the Encyclopædia Britannica cartography department.

+The latest edition was released in 1997, revised by Donald J. Zeigler, Ph.D Professor of Geography at Old Dominion University, contained over 54,000 entries.
 The dictionary has currently over 54,000 alphabetically arranged entries of mountains, lakes, towns, and countries.
 It includes almost all places in the United States with a population greater than 2,500.
 The threshold for inclusion of places outside the U.S. varies (from those over 4500 in Canada to those over 100,000 in Bangladesh and China).
 Included are 250 maps in black and white.